jellyfish-tom/TIL/readme.md

 # TIL - Things I Learned

-Originally title should be "Today I Learned" but I'll be honest with you - I have not learned all those things below during one day.
+Originally title should be "Today I Learned" but I'll be honest with you - I have not learned all those things in one day.

 ## About